solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ### Azure PowerShell and CLI

-**Azure PowerShell** and the **Azure CLI** (for Bash shell users) are useful for automating tasks that cannot be performed in the Azure portal.
+**Azure PowerShell** and the **Azure CLI** (for Bash shell users) are useful for automating tasks that cannot be performed in the Azure Portal.
 Both of these tools follow an *imperative* approach, meaning that users must explicitly script the creation of resources in the correct order.

   ![Shows an example of the Azure CLI.](media/azure-cli-example.png "Azure CLI Example")